 - 9.2.
 Start and Finish All on-the-water events will commence from a standing start.
 Each Event's finish is indicated by the bow crossing the appropriate mark. - 9.3.
 Course Courses for the on-the-water events are defined below (courses may be as shown or mirror-image).
 Boats are required to get to the start line and return to the Launching Site by motoring or paddling unless towing is required for safety. - 9.3.1.
 Qualifying The primary purpose of Qualifying is to determine the eligibility of Teams to participate in the Event.
 Qualifying will be used to test the safety, seaworthiness, handling, maneuverability, and "qualifying time" of each craft.
-The track of the boat through the Maneuverability course must generally conform to the diagram and may not vary by more than 15 meters from the prescribed path. - 9.3.2.
-Solar Slalom The course will follow the Maneuverability course in the manner shown.
+The track of the boat through the Maneuverability course must generally conform to the diagram and may not vary by more than 15 meters from the prescribed path. - 9.3.2 Solar Slalom The course will follow the Maneuverability course in the manner shown.

-A 70-meter straight line Sprint course will be set up and timed to demonstrate the ability of the skipper to control the boat from a standing start in a straight line under full power.
+A 70-meter straight line Sprint course will be set up and timed to demonstrate the ability of the skipper to control the beat from a standing start in a straight line under full power.
 Qualifying Time will be calculated from the times on the Maneuverability and Sprint courses and will be used in determining points towards the overall winner.

-- 9.3.2.
-Solar Slalom The course will follow the Maneuverability course in the manner shown. - 9.3.3.
-Sprints Sprints will be held over a 300-meter straight course. - 9.3.4.
+- Solar Slalom The course will follow the Maneuverability course in the manner shown. - 9.3.3.
+Sprints Sprints will be held over a 300-meter straight course. - 934.
 Endurance The event will be held over a closed course not exceeding 2 km in length.
 There will be two, 2-hour heats, one in the morning and one in the afternoon.
 All entries must carry their solar energy conversion device(s), as inspected, on board during the Event.
-Any changes in the solar energy conversion devices must be reinspected and reapproved before competing.
+Any changes in the solar energy conversion devices must be reinspected and reapproved before competing. - 9.4.
+Overtaking Once an overtaking craft establishes overlap (the bow breaks an imaginary perpendicular plane across the stern of the overtaken craft), the overtaking craft has the right-of-way. - 9.5.

-- 9.5.
 Buoys The first craft to reach a buoy has the right-of-way until the stern of the craft has cleared the buoy.
 If a craft strikes a buoy, a penalty will be assessed (see Rule 12). - 9.6.
 Leaving the Course In the Solar Slalom and Endurance Events, if a boat leaves the course for any reason, it must re-enter at the same point or further back. - 9.7.
 Support Craft No support craft will be allowed. - 9.8.
 Scoring and Results The results of each day's events will be available no later than the following day's Morning Meeting.
 The results of the final day's events will be announced and posted at the final awards ceremony. - 9.9.
 Overall Scoring In order to determine an overall World Champion, the following overall scoring system is used: